-That last bit is by design.
-Because the actress has already done the dating in public thing and, frankly, it wasn't all that fun.
+But if people would like to guess otherwise, that'd be just fine.
+Because the actress, marking her 48th birthday today, has already done the dating in public thing and, frankly, it wasn't all that fun.

 It began when she and Scott Foley ended their two-and-a-half year marriage in 2003 amongst persistent rumors she had an affair with Alias co-star Michael Vartan—a claim they both resolutely denied.